Hyundai Sonata owners have reported 18 problems related to ignition (under the electrical system category).

-The car was a 2011 Hyundai Sonata.
-The vehicle identification number (VIN) of this Hyundai Sonata is 5NPEB4AC4B_.
 After getting to work and putting the vehicle in park, when attempting to shut the vehicle off and retrieve the key, the key would only go to off and would not go to lock or let me pull the key from the ignition.
-It was 06/21/12 when this ignition issue occurred.

-The car is a 2006 Hyundai Sonata.
 Ignition key does not turn at all.
 Steering did not lock up initially, but when I tried to turn the key along with steering, it got locked. . . .
 Even after that steering would move a bit (not really stalled).
 Called aaa, couple of guys came over, tried to unlock the ignition by putting it in neutral and moving(shift override), but of no help.
 Called one of my friend who has a Hyundai Sonata as well, he said it happens often on his car. . .
 He tried for 10-15 mins. . .
 Got the magical combination of brake, steering and ignition key turns and it finally worked.
 Did a search on internet and apparently its not uncommon for Hyundai's at all.
 Hate to spend money for a design flaw from the manufacturer, especially as the car is only 5-6 years old.
-This problem occurred on April 2, 2012.

 See all problems of the 2006 Hyundai Sonata.

-The vehicle identification number (VIN) of this Hyundai Sonata is KMHWF35H54_.
 Emergency flashers on my 2004 Hyundai Sonata began flashing for no apparent reason and could not be turned off (ignition was off), this continued for 15-30 minutes from the time it was noticed (neighbors knocked at the door to report that the flashers had been left on).
 The occurrence repeated several times throughout the night and the next day.
 Accessing the vehicle using the keyless entry, the doors re-locked themselves, and this repeated each time I unlocked them.
 The flashers stopped when the door was open or the car was turned on, but when the door was opened there was a clicking noise in the dash (at the same rate as the flashers had been flashing).
 We took it to the dealer for repair and they said it is the emergency flasher 4-way switch (part #937903c000) -- which is on national back-order for one month! this part is apparently not covered on the gold plus protection plan!.
-It was Monday, February 13, 2012 when this ignition issue happened.

 See all problems of the 2004 Hyundai Sonata.

-The car involved was a 2011 Hyundai Sonata.
-The vehicle identification number (VIN) of the car was 5NPEC4AC2B_.
 The car does not start.
 I enter the vehicle, put on my seatbelt, then depress the brake and the ignition button.
 The console will state "press brake to start engine".
 My foot is very firmly placed on the brake.
 This occurred intermittently but now occurs 50% of the time.
-The failure date was 08/27/2011.

-The vehicle's vehicle identification number (VIN) is 5NPEB4AC6B_.
 2011 Hyundai Sonata GLS automatic transmission.
 Problem with ignition key.
 The key will not go past acc to the lock position to allow the key to be removed.
 Followed directions in manual to push the key in at acc position, but the lock mechanism does not move.
 Happens every other day.
 Have restart the car and move it and try the process again to get key to move into its proper position (lock) to remove key.
 This has happened to both myself and my wife.
 Taking car to dealership.
 Impossible security situation as cannot leave key in vehicle.
-This problem occurred on Tuesday, May.
-18, 2010.

-The vehicle was a 2006 Hyundai Sonata.
+The contact owns a 2006 Hyundai Sonata.
 The contact attempted to start the ignition; however, the key would not turn when positioned in the ignition.
 The vehicle was taken to an authorized dealer on six different times and they were unable to duplicate the failure.
 The contact notified the dealer and scheduled an appointment to possibly repair the ignition defect.
 The failure mileage was approximately 30,000.
 The VIN was unavailable.
-The failure date was 01/06/10.

-The vehicle's vehicle identification number (VIN) was KMHWF35H95_.
-There was crash involved with this problem.
 The 2005 Hyundai Sonata GLS has several problems that should be under warranty and recalled, close to the 2006 recalls.
 We own a company and have purchased over 12 to 14 Hyundais.
 We have found that the Sonata GLS 2005 has problems with the airbag deployment, seatbelt restraint, the front tires are closer to the back & not centered on the wheel well (has been this way since purchased, but they do not correct. ), have electrical problems & that unibody type frame & so on.
 In an accident where a truck left the tail gate down & a ladder hit the windshield, the car was then parked, turned off , the keys taking out of the ignition & then began looking for the cell phone then proceeded to open the door to get out infer all that the driver's side airbag deployed which also caused the front driver's seat belt to lock up & can not be pulled out to wear.
 Hyundai states that this is not warranted even though it was deployed after the accident occured.
 Hyundai had a great warranty 10 years ago.
 They do not stand up to their warranty as before & I have found that some of the warranty has changed.
 I have switched to Toyota.
 Hyundai has done nothing so far to correct.
-It was Wednesday, May 21, 2008 when this ignition issue happened.

 See all problems of the 2005 Hyundai Sonata.